VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 Yes a zeppelin appears on the middle of the scene ! trust me...

-## Create a localscript
+## Create a local script

-Ok let's add a [LocalScript](../../src/Game/Shared/GameObject/Components/LocalScript.js) now to focus this zeppelin with the camera.
+Ok let's add a [LocalScript](../../src/Game/Shared/GameObject/Components/LocalScript.js) now to focus the camera on this zeppelin.
 These scripts are used to customize client-side game.

-> Here every script could be a localScript here since the world is simulated on the client-side but it's good pratice to keep them separate since the world simulation could be executed somewhere else (on a distant server for example)
+> In this simple tutorial, every script could be a localScript since the world is simulated on the client-side but it's good pratice to keep them separated since the world simulation could be executed somewhere else (on a distant server for example).

-GameManager in `index.html` become
+GameManager in `index.html` becomes:

 ```js
 gameObject: {